 Remove the bowl from the refrigerator, uncover it, and, divide the mixture into 10 separate burger patties.
 Moisten hands with cool water as often as necessary to prevent the mixture from sticking to your hands.
 Place each shaped patty on a paper towel and blot it dry.

 Heat 2 tablespoons of ghee in a large, heavy-bottom saute pan over medium heat until the ghee is melted and begins to shimmer.
 Place as many patties in the pan as will fit without touching one another and fry until golden brown on the underside (about 3 minutes).
 Flip the patties and fry until golden brown on the other side (another 2 to 3 minutes).
 Remove the patties to the prepared baking sheet.
 Repeat with the remaining patties, using the remaining ghee as necessary.

 Place the baking sheet with the burgers on it in the preheated oven and bake for about 10 minutes, or until mostly firm to the touch.
 Serve warm.

 *Note: If you either do not have or do not want to use a food processor, you can make these quinoa burgers entirely by hand.
 Simply mince the shallot, garlic and the garbanzo beans by hand as finely as possible, and press them into a paste with the flat of a chef’s knife.
 Proceed with the rest of the recipe by mixing the remaining ingredients together by hand.

 P.S.
-If you haven’t yet, get your copy of Gluten-Free on a Shoestring Quick & Easy!
+If you haven’t yet, get your copy of Gluten-Free on a Shoestring Bakes Bread!
 Your support makes the blog possible!